- This event has passed.

-Holiday Sing with song leader Sally Potter, and Doug Austin, Doug Berch and Special Guests
+Holiday Sing with song leader Sally Potter, Doug Berch, Doug Austin and spoken word artist Ruelaine Stokes

 For almost 20 years, the Ten Pound Fiddle has presented an annual Holiday Sing, produced and hosted by singer/ song leader, Sally Potter.
 The Holiday Sing is an annual fund-raiser for the Ten Pound Fiddle.

 When Sally Potter isn’t directing the Mid-Winter Singing Festival, the annual Holiday Sing, monthly Community Sings, or singing with Sistrum, The Greater Lansing’s Women’s Chorus, she is teaching Personal Finance to 150 seniors at Waverly High School, Lansing.

 Sally’s grandmother, Lillian Paulson Potter was an opera singer, and later, a church choir director, producing countless community events over a fifty-year span.
 Her uncle, Brian Shanley, played Dixieland jazz clarinet with Bob Scoby in Chicago in the 50’s.
 Yet it was when her brother Tom taught her Old-Time tunes on his back-up banjo that Sally settled into the folk music world.

 A mainstay in the Mid-Michigan folk music community since 1984, Sally was recently honored with a Lifetime Achievement Award from FARM, Folk Alliance Region Mid-West.
 From 1989 – 2001, Sally, Betsy Clinton and Pat Madden were members of the very popular folk trio, Second Opinion.
 In 2005, Sally released her fifth CD, this one together with Madden, entitled, “it’s about time.”